citahub/citahub-docs/website/versioned_docs/version-0.20.1/cita/system-contract-interface/group-mng.md

 - Parameters

-  `address origin` - The sender's orgin group
+  `address` - The sender's orgin group

-  `address target` - The target group to be deleted
+  `address` - The target group to be deleted

 - Returns